formbricks/store/SECURITY.md

 ## Reporting a Vulnerability

-The Formbricks Store team takes security vulnerabilities seriously.
+The Formbricks Hub team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report